Drought Impacts California's Energy; Governor Brown's Response Plan

 Drought Impacts on Hydroelectricity

-Three snowshed areas have been most affected by the drought: Northern Sierra/Trinity, Central Sierra and Southern Sierra.
+Three snowpack areas have been most affected by the drought: Northern Sierra/Trinity, the Central Sierra Nevada and the Southern Sierra.
 The Sierra Nevada snowpack typically melts in the spring and summer.
 It collects in reservoirs and provides about one-third of the water Californians use each year.
 Even with recent storms, reservoir storage is significantly below average.
-As of April 2014, Shasta was at 62 percent of its historical average.
-Similarly, Oroville storage was at 65 percent and Folsom Lake was at 71 percent.
+As of March 2015, Shasta Lake was at 78 percent of the historical average.
+Similarly, Lake Oroville storage was at 49 percent, and Folsom Lake was at 58 percent.

-California imports an estimated 3 - 4 percent of its total hydroelectricity from the Pacific Northwest—which is projecting surpluses through 2018—and the Hoover Dam in the Pacific Southwest, where conditions for hydroelectric generation appear stable through 2015.
+California imports an estimated 3 to 4 percent of its total hydroelectricity from the Pacific Northwest and the Hoover Dam in the Southwest.

 Monitoring the Situation